 Want to stay up to date on transplantation?
 Want to test your knowledge?
 Here’s your chance!
 Our latest round of questions are focused on cardiac transplant.

-IPTA promotes involvement of early career researchers who work in places where publication is not considered a priority in the scientific community.
+IPTA promotes involvement of all of its members, especially those in their early career or those who work in places where publication is not considered a priority in the scientific community.
 For this purpose, a mentoring program has been developed.
 Hereby, early career researchers can access research projects improving their publication yield.

 Your Opinions Matter!